aeftimia/kahler/README.md

 vertices = kahler.embed(grid_indices, coordinates)
 ```

-Here, coordinates are the coordinates of each N-1 dimensional hyperplane that subdivides your N dimensional cubic space.
+Here, coordinates are the coordinates of each N-1 dimensional hyperplane that discretizes your N dimensional cubic space.
 For example, say

 ```python
 shape=[2, 3, 2]